 There are two kinds of DRXP board.
 One is a prototype DRXP board.
-Another is a production DRXP board.
+The other is a production DRXP board.
 The prototype DRXP board has three optical interfaces (Figure 1-4: The Hardware block diagram of the prototype DRXP board).
-It can receive/transmit an observed data quantized with 3 bits.
+It can receive/transmit one observed data quantized with 3 bits.
 The production DRXP board has six optical interfaces (Figure 1-3: The Hardware block diagram of the production DRXP board).
-Therefore, it can receive/transmit two observed data.
-The device driver interface is created per the set of three optical interfaces (D/C/B bit).
-Therefore, in the case of production DRXP board, two device files are created on production borad
+So it can receive/transmit two observed data.
+A device file is created per one set of three optical interfaces (D/C/B bit).
+Therefore, two device files are created for one production board.
+One device file is created for one prototype DRXP board.
+In the case that one prototype DRXP and one production DRXP are installed, 3 device files are created for controlling and monitoring each IF.